kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 ### Task 1 - Configure the Global Administrator role to require approval

-Since the Microsoft 365 Global Administrator role provides a user with basically unlimited access to all Microsoft 365 resources, the number of users assigned to this role should obviously be kept to a minimum for security purposes.

-In the Microsoft 365 tenant used by this training course, the lab hosting provider assigned the Global admin role to seven of the predefined user accounts.
-After you added Holly as a Global admin, eight of the 20 licensed user accounts in your tenant are now global admins, which is not something you would see in a real-world deployment.
-The best practice guideline that you should follow is to have from two to four Global admins in your real-world Microsoft 365 deployments.
-The reason this tenant exceeds that number is that it's used by multiple training courses, each of which have their own VM requirements.
-Some of these other courses require specific users to be Global admins, which explains why there are so many in the tenant.

-Holly Dickson, Adatum's new Microsoft 365 Administrator, wants to use Privileged Identity Management to limit access to the Global admin role.
-To do so, she must first configure the role to require approval before it can be assigned as an eligible role for a user, and then she wants to assign herself as the approver whenever an eligible user requests activating the role.

-Holly also wants to update the notification settings for the Global admin role.
-Privileged Identity Management (PIM) lets you know when important events occur in your Azure Active Directory (Azure AD) organization, such as when a role is assigned or activated.
-PIM keeps you informed by sending you and other participants email notifications.
-These emails can also include links to relevant tasks, such as activating or renewing a role.
-In this task, Holly wants to update the notifications to ensure that approvals are tracked in real-time in a proactive manner.

 1. The prior lab exercise used Adatum's domain controller (LON-DC1).
 This lab will use LON-CL1.
 Switch back to **LON-CL1** (by navigating back to the hyper-v manager).